TechflierTechflierTechflier

 By creating a dedicated alumni incubator, Google could effectively reposition itself as both a training ground and a long-term capital partner for AI founders.
 The strategy would allow the company to stay closely connected to emerging startups while securing early equity stakes in potentially competitive technologies.
 However, details around funding size, structure, and launch timeline have not been disclosed, and Google has not officially commented on the initiative.

-11 Tech Startups in Hong Kong You Need to Know About in 2016
+Top 11 Tech Startups in Taichung You Need To Know In 2025

 SOURCES:The Next Web